To find locations that provide the COVID-19 Vaccine in Ohio, please visit the ODH Coronavirus website to view the interactive map: ... Read More

 FOR YOUR APPOINTMENT

-- Complete and bring the form that has either been mailed to you or printed from our website at www.auglaizehealth.org (Click on the “Forms” link in the gray box at the top of the page)
+- Complete and bring the Vaccine Administratin Form form found in the forms section in the gray box at the top of our page.

-- A note from the parent if someone else will be bringing a child under 18 years old.
-This form is also on our website.
+- A note from the parent IF someone other than the parent will be bringing a child under 18 years old.
+This form is also on our website. - Required at each visit

 ROTAVIRUS is live virus vaccine given orally to prevent a severe vomiting and diarrhea infection.
 The virus can be shed in the stool for up to 2 weeks.
 Be mindful of good hand washing with “dirty diaper” changes.
 There is a very small risk of intussusception from rotavirus vaccination, usually within a week after the first or second dose.
 Intussusception is when the intestine slides into itself like a telescope.
 It would appear as stomach pain with severe crying, legs pulled up, may vomit or have blood in stool.
 Need to seek medical attention.